We Can Freak It

-"We Can Freak It" is a song by American hip hop recording artist Kurupt, featuring vocals from American singers Baby S and Andre Wilson (of the Wilson Brothers).
+"We Can Freak It" is the debut single by American hip hop recording artist Kurupt, featuring vocals from American singers Baby S and Andre Wilson (of the Wilson Brothers).
 It was released as the single of his debut studio album Kuruption!, with the record labels Antra Records and A&M Records.
 The song was produced by Battlecat.

 Music video

-The music video was released in August 1998 and it features cameos by Snoop Dogg, Warren G, Ice-T, Dresta, and WC.
+The music video was released in August 1998 and it features cameos by Ice-T, Warren G, Snoop Dogg, Dresta, and WC.